ai tools for estate planning

 Reddit threads on ai tools for estate planning often surface practical concerns quickly.
 Three themes appear repeatedly.

-Theme 1: “AI can draft my will in minutes”
+Theme 1: “AI can draft my will through a guided workflow”

 Speed is real.
 Legal validity is not guaranteed.
 Execution formalities, state-specific rules, and family-specific risk factors are where do-it-yourself outputs break.